HACC2018/Mea-Kanu/README.md

 ## App Information

-This mobile phone application takes pictures from your phone's camera or gallery after goin through the Privacy Policy.
+The mobile phone application allows the user to take pictures using the device's camera or using a picture from a gallery after going through the Privacy Policy.
 Our App asks for permission to use your device's camera and its file system so that you can take/upload pictures of plants.